Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

 .. function:: GetModuleList(blockHash) -> ?[ModuleHash]

-   Get a list of all smart contract modules that existed when the given block was created.
+   Get a list of all smart contract modules that exist in the state at the end of the given block.

    :param blockHash: The given block.
    :type blockHash: |grpc-block-hash|_